 In contrast, a site-to-site VPN uses a gateway device to connect an entire network in one location to a network in another location.
 End-node devices in the remote location do not need VPN clients because the gateway handles the connection.
 Most site-to-site VPNs connecting over the internet use IPsec.
-It is also common for them to use carrier Multiprotocol Label Switching (MPLS) clouds rather than the public internet as the transport for site-to-site VPNs.
-Here, too, it is possible to have either Layer 3 connectivity (MPLS IP VPN) or Layer 2 (virtual private local area network service) running across the base transport.
+It is also common for them to use carrier Multiprotocol Label Switching (MPLS) connections rather than the public internet as the transport for site-to-site VPNs.
+It is possible to have either Layer 3 connectivity (MPLS IP VPN) or Layer 2 (virtual private local area network service) running across the base transport links.

-In a Mobile VPN, the server still sits at the edge of the company network, enabling secure tunneled access by authenticated, authorized clients.
+In a mobile VPN, the server still sits at the edge of the organization's network, enabling secure tunneled access by authenticated, authorized clients.
 Mobile VPN tunnels are not tied to physical IP addresses, however.
 Instead, each tunnel is bound to a logical IP address.
-That logical IP address sticks to the mobile device, no matter where it may roam.
+That logical IP address stays to the mobile device.
 An effective mobile VPN provides continuous service to users and can switch across access technologies and multiple public and private networks.

-Hardware VPNs offer a number of advantages over strictly software-based ones.
-In addition to enhanced security, hardware VPNs can provide load balancing for large client loads.
+Hardware VPNs offer a number of advantages over software-based VPNs.
+In addition to offering enhanced security, hardware VPNs can provide load balancing for large client loads.
 Administration is managed through a web browser interface.
 A hardware VPN is more expensive than a software-based one.
 Because of the cost, hardware VPNs are more viable for larger businesses.
-Several vendors, including Irish vendor InvizBox, offer devices that can function as hardware VPNs.
+Several vendors offer devices that can function as hardware VPNs.

 A VPN appliance, also known as a VPN gateway appliance, is a network device with enhanced security features.
 Also known as an SSL VPN appliance, it is a router that provides protection, authorization, authentication and encryption for VPNs.